httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 If doing so is not suitable for a given response, the origin should use "Cache-Control: must-revalidate".
 See {{Section 4.2.4 of I-D.ietf-httpbis-cache}}, and also {{?RFC5861}} for additional controls over stale content.

-Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{?Section 13 of I-D.ietf-httpbis-semantics}}.
+Stale responses can be refreshed by assigning a validator, saving both transfer bandwidth and latency for large responses; see {{Section 13 of I-D.ietf-httpbis-semantics}}.

 ### Caching and Application Semantics